Jump to: Initiatives | Food Allergy Management | Dietitian

 Commitment to Vegan and Vegetarian Foods

 By contract, we are dedicated to providing a large percentage of vegan and vegetarian options in our dining halls.
+We offer a wide variety of plant-based options in both residential and retail dining.
+Click here for a list of plant-based options from our retail locations across campus.

 Feel Good Foods